pip-services/pip-services-docs/content/en/node/recipes/configuration/_index.md

 #### The configurable interface

-A component can be made configurable by adding the IConfigurable interface and implementing its configure method.
+A component can be made configurable by adding the [IConfigurable](../../commons/config/iconfigurable/) interface and implementing its **Configure** method.
 This method will be called by the container right after container creation, with the loaded configuration being passed as a parameter.

 ```typescript
 interface IConfigurable {